hunt-genes/SMED8020/R_Unix_Intro/README.md

-# Module 0: Introduction to the Ubuntu Terminal and R
+# Introduction to the Ubuntu Terminal and R

 ## Learning objectives